litecanvas/plugin-timers/README.md

   })

   repeat(10, 2, () => {
-    // this function will be executed 10 times every 2 seconds })
+    // this function will be executed only 10 times every 2 seconds })
 }
 ```